shailesh1729/ecg-codec/docs/codec_b/architecture.md

 for record 100 under non-adaptive quantization.
 $6$ windows of $512$ samples
 were used in this example.
 The first panel shows the original (digital) signal.
-Remaining panels show the reconstruction at different quantization parameters.
+The remaining panels show the reconstruction at different quantization parameters.
 The reconstruction visual quality is excellent